This post may contain affiliate links. Please read our privacy policy.

 If you want people to walk into your home on a cold day or evening and instantly feel warm and cozy, put a pot of mulled cider on the stove.
-The smell of the mulling spices combine with the tart-sweet apple juice simply cannot be beat.
+The smell of the mulling spices combined with the tart-sweet apple juice cannot be beaten.
+This is literally my son Jack’s favorite cooking smell in the whole wide world.

 Mulled Apple Cider: The smell and taste of tart-sweet apple cider mixed with cinnamon, orange, cloves and allspice simply cannot be beat.